jesperberth/automationclass/website/content/lab07/task1/_index.md

 ![Alt text](images/002_ansible_galaxy_search.png?raw=true "ansible galaxy search")

-Click on the top result "el_https"
+Click on the top result "el_httpd"

 Click the Read Me for a short description of the role and how use it